tushargoyal812/extension/README.md

 - User can add their name
 - User can add and edit main focus
-- Wallpaper and quote changing on every refresh
+- Wallpaper changing on every refresh
 - User can see current time in sync
 - User can see current weather in sync
 - Todo features